tlswg/tls13-spec/draft-ietf-tls-tls13.md

   result of applying the ECDH function to the secret key of appropriate length (into scalar input) and the standard public basepoint (into u-coordinate point input).
-* The ECDH shared secret is the result of applying ECDH function to the secret key (into scalar input) and the peer's public key (into u-coordinate point input).
+* The ECDH shared secret is the result of applying the ECDH function to the secret key (into scalar input) and the peer's public key (into u-coordinate point input).
 The output is used raw, with no processing.

-For X25519 and X448, see {{RFC7748}}.
+For X25519 and X448, implementations SHOULD use the approach specified in {{RFC7748}} to calculate the Diffie-Hellman shared secret.
+Implementations MUST check whether the computed Diffie-Hellman shared secret is the all-zero value and abort if so, as described in Section 6 of {{RFC7748}}.
+If implementers use an alternative implementation of these elliptic curves, they SHOULD perform the additional checks specified in Section 7 of {{RFC7748}}.

-### Exporters
+## Exporters

-{{!RFC5705}} defines keying material exporters for TLS in terms of the TLS PRF.
+{{!RFC5705}} defines keying material exporters for TLS in terms of the TLS pseudorandom function (PRF).
 This document replaces the PRF with HKDF, thus requiring a new construction.
 The exporter interface remains the same.

-If context is provided, the value is computed as:
+The exporter value is computed as:

-    HKDF-Expand-Label(Secret, label, context_value, key_length)
+    HKDF-Expand-Label(Derive-Secret(Secret, label, ""),
+                      "exporter", Hash(context_value), key_length)

-Where Secret is either the early_exporter_secret or the exporter_secret.
-Implementations MUST use the exporter_secret unless explicitly specified by the application.
-When adding TLS 1.3 to TLS 1.2 stacks, the exporter_secret MUST be for the existing exporter interface.
+Where Secret is either the early_exporter_master_secret or the exporter_master_secret.
+Implementations MUST use the exporter_master_secret unless explicitly specified by the application.
+The early_exporter_master_secret is define for use in settings where an exporter is needed for 0-RTT data.

-If no context is provided, the value is computed as:

-    HKDF-Expand-Label(Secret, label, "", key_length)
+A separate interface for the early exporter is RECOMMENDED, especially on a server where a single interface can make the early exporter inaccessible.

-Note that providing no context computes the same value as providing an empty context.
-As of this document's publication, no allocated exporter label is used with both modes.
-Future specifications MUST NOT provide an empty context and no context with the same label and SHOULD provide a context, possibly empty, in all exporter computations.
+If no context is provided, the context_value is zero-length.
+Consequently, providing no context computes the same value as providing an empty context.
+This is a change from previous versions of TLS where an empty context produced a different output to an absent context.
+As of this document's publication, no allocated exporter label is used both with and without a context.
+Future specifications MUST NOT define a use of exporters that permit both an empty context and no context with the same label.
+New uses of exporters SHOULD provide a context in all exporter computations, though the value could be empty.

+Requirements for the format of exporter labels are defined in section 4 of {{RFC5705}}.

 #  Compliance Requirements

-##  MTI Cipher Suites
+##  Mandatory-to-Implement Cipher Suites

-In the absence of an application profile standard specifying otherwise, a TLS-compliant application MUST implement the TLS_AES_128_GCM_SHA256 cipher suite and SHOULD implement the TLS_AES_256_GCM_SHA384 and TLS_CHACHA20_POLY1305_SHA256 cipher suites. (see {{cipher-suites}})
+In the absence of an application profile standard specifying otherwise, a TLS-compliant application MUST implement the TLS_AES_128_GCM_SHA256 [GCM] cipher suite and SHOULD implement the TLS_AES_256_GCM_SHA384 [GCM] and TLS_CHACHA20_POLY1305_SHA256 [RFC7539] cipher suites.  (see
+{{cipher-suites}})

 A TLS-compliant application MUST support digital signatures with rsa_pkcs1_sha256 (for certificates), rsa_pss_sha256 (for